juliafmorgado/hugo/content/en/post/2025-11-05-Opentelemetry-on-kind.md

 ![](https://blog-imgs-23.s3.amazonaws.com/onboarding-otel12.png)

-## 9) (Next blog) Send Telemetry to Dash0
+## 9) What’s Next — Sending Telemetry to Dash0

-Right now the collector just logs telemetry.
-In the next blog, we'll forward it to [Dash0](https://www.dash0.com/), a backend that gives us beautiful dashboards, traces, and insights automatically.
+Currently, everything is local, but the next step is where things get really exciting.

-> the Dash0 Operator sets up the pipeline to ship our telemetry to Dash0 and gives us out-of-the-box dashboards and analysis—no DIY wiring.
+Next up, we’ll integrate the [Dash0](https://www.dash0.com/) Operator to automatically send your OpenTelemetry data to Dash0 and instantly visualize metrics, traces, and relationships across your entire stack — no extra configuration or complex wiring.

 ## 10) Clean up (optional)